Money Smart Kid Essay Contest

 Organization & Scholarship Overview:

 In support of Chicago’s Money Smart Week® for the Chicagoland Area (Cook, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, McHenry and Will), the Federal Reserve Bank of Chicago and its partner organizations are once again sponsoring the Money Smart Kid Essay Contest.
-Students in grades 5-8 are encouraged to answer this year’s Money Smart Question (essay question and applications can be found at http://www.moneysmartweek.org/kids_competition) with an essay of 300 words or less.
+Students in grades 5-8 are encouraged to answer this year’s Money Smart Question (essay question and applications can be found at http://www.moneysmartweek.org/kids_competition) with an essay of 500 – 700 words.
 Six finalists will be selected to attend the Money Smart Kick-Off breakfast and one student will be named this year’s Money Smart Kid, and spend a year as Chicago’s financial literacy ambassador.
 Prizes include a $3,000 scholarship for the winner and two $1,000 scholarships will be awarded to the runner-ups sponsored by COUNTRY Financial.
 Laptops will also be awarded to the other three (3) finalists sponsored by Woodforest National Bank.

 Website: Money Smart Week- Kids Competition

 - Be a student in grades 5-8 in their school